 Download here: SlimCleaner Free

-Quick scans, but it’s a shame you have to part with your email address to act on them
+Quick scans, but you have to use an email address to act on them

 The free edition of Iolo System Mechanic immediately conducts a scan that checks for a real range of potential issues, including temporary files that can be safely deleted, broken registry keys, and hard drive fragmentation.
 Once it’s finished, you’ll be prompted to click the Register button and supply Iolo with an email address to activate the cleanup tools (Iolo promises that this is just to deliver an activation key – your data won’t be sold to third parties).